pocomane/brewed-in-the-apocalypse/bita.md

 behaviour: write on her sheet the harm "Betray"
 ```

-__Help/Hinder a NPC__ - When you, a protagonist, help a NPC to accomplish an
+__Help/Hinder a NPC__ - When the PC controlled by you does something that may
-action, __Face the uncertain__:
+help a NPC to accomplish an action, __Face the uncertain__:

 - On success, the NPC is-successful/fails.
 - On failure, the NPC fails/is-successful.

-Only one character can help/hinder a NPC, but other may help or hinder you.
+Only one PC can help/hinder a NPC, but other may help or hinder you.

 Notes: normally, the scenarist decides if a NPC fails or is successful in
 taking any action; to Help/Hinder a PC, the __Advantage/Disadvantage__ move can